karlhulme/dazure-service-bus/readme.md

 Support for:

-- Importing a shared access policy key
+- Importing a shared access policy key.
-- Generating a shared-access-signature authorization header
+- Generating a shared-access-signature authorization header.
-- Posting a batch of messages
+- Posting a batch of messages.
+- Pulling and then subsequently deleting a message once processed.

 ## Commands